SharePoint/sp-dev-docs/docs/solution-guidance/modules-sharepoint-add-in.md

 	+ Watch the [Applying Branding to SharePoint Sites with an Add-in for SharePoint (Office 365 PnP Video)](https://channel9.msdn.com/Blogs/Office-365-Dev/Applying-Branding-to-SharePoint-Sites-with-an-App-for-SharePoint-Office-365-Developer-Patterns-and-P) for a walk through of this sample.

 This sample has a little of everythign in it.
-It demonstrates how to activate the publishing features, upload page layouts, create publishing pages, create lists, content types and list items, and creating pblishing pages and adding Web Parts and Add-in Parts to the pages.
+It demonstrates how to activate the publishing features, upload page layouts, create publishing pages, create lists, content types and list items, and creating pblishing pages and adding web parts and Add-in Parts to the pages.
 It also demonstrates how to deploy list items to both the host web and the Add-in web.

 - [Branding.ClientSideRendering (O365 PnP Code Sample)](https://github.com/SharePoint/PnP/tree/master/Samples/Branding.ClientSideRendering)
 	+ See the methods in the [Utils.cs class](https://github.com/SharePoint/PnP/blob/master/Samples/Core.DataStorageModels/Core.DataStorageModelsWeb/Util/Util.cs) for examples of these operations.